 So why am I writing about Avvo ratings?

 Law firms and medical groups are slow to adopt digital marketing trends that are affecting their business model.
 While law firms and medical groups focus on revenue challenges at the organizational level, individual lawyers and doctors within the larger business entity are instructed to continue doing what they’ve always done.

 It is estate planning lawyers in Atlanta and doctor level that professionals quietly go about their business.
 They rely on the organization to protect them against threats they do not have the expertise to understand.

 This is where the entrepreneurial mind thrives, locking onto business models that can’t move as quickly as they can.

 The purpose of the Avvo ratings system is to create content that is specific to every single lawyer or doctor name.This content serves several purposes for a consumer including improving the ability to score a professional and find various pieces of information quickly.
 You can have a look at this site and ask experts about the same.

 Once the AVVO ratings process has cultivated this data, the process of search engine optimization can occur (otherwise known as SEO.)

 When SEO efforts are taken, the individual profile for each lawyer or doctor is purposely marketed in a way that it gets higher search engine results.
+This allows the people learn about them just by looking at their Home Page.
 This means that when someone types “Dr Jane Doe” in Google, that the profile page being driven by AVVO ratings shows up.